Skip to main content

 3. Organization config (fallback defaults)

 The configs are represented by the same schema, so all config values can be overriden at each level.
-The client and organization config is set in the customization_config field in their respective schemas.
-Note that client and organization values outside of customization_config are unique to the client or organization, and are not merged.
+The account and organization config is set in the customization_config field in their respective schemas.
+Note that account and organization values outside of customization_config are unique to the account or organization, and are not merged.
 For example, factor_values is a top-level field in the organization schema.
 It is set globally for the organization, and cannot be overridden.
 Most properties are set via config however, and can be flexibly overridden as needed.

 For list values (e.g., no_trade assets), the system uses the most specific non-empty list available.
-For example, if a client has any no_trade assets defined, these completely replace any organization-level no_trade assets rather than merging.
+For example, if an account has any no_trade assets defined, these completely replace any organization-level no_trade assets rather than merging.

 Tilt Asset IDs